andreasdominik/Susi/docs/src/pages/install.md

 For more details see the NLU section of the docu.
 The NLU also reads the skill directory from the `[skills]` section to find skills.

+#### [session]
+The session timeout controls after how many seconds of inactivity a session is ended by the session manager.
+During skill development shorter timeouts are used (such as 5 sec) to avoid waiting if a component crashes.

+#### [skills]
+Here the path to the directory of installed skills is configured.

+### External services Configuration
+In the following sections external software is configured:

+#### [google_cloud]
+Path to the JSON file with the credentials for the Google Cloud Services.
+The same credentials are used for all services (such as STT and TTS).

+#### [ibm_cloud]
+Path to the JSON files with the credentials for the IBM Cloud Services.
+Separate credentials are necessary for each service (such as STT and TTS).
+Make sure to rename the files after downloading (and match the names in susi.toml).

+#### [deep_speech]
+Mozilla DeepSpeech must be installed locally and the path to the installation must be configured here.

+To call DeepSpeech, Susi needs to know
+* the executable ('binary')
+* the trained neural network ('model')
+* the language model ('language_model')
+* the prefix tree toi query the language model ('trie')

+#### [duckling]
+Installation dir, executable and hostame/port ofthe webserver must be configured.

 #### voices
 Depending on the text-to speech service used, a voice must be configured.